 Store this one under the “I know what to do, but whyyyyyy?” tab…

 I enjoy a nice whiskey drink or 2 once in a while, I really do.
-I enjoy a cold beer on a summer day, or at a sporting event.
+I enjoy a cold beer, or several on a summer day, or at a sporting event.

 But here’s the deal, we need to quit lying to ourselves and thinking that we can get ideal results while still drinking booze like a fish.
 You’re likely not 18 anymore, and it only gets harder and harder from there.

 At 7 calories per gram, alcohol by itself can add up – even more so when you add in the sugary mixers, heavy carb beers, and the natural sweetness of wines.

 If alcoholic drinks contributing a hefty amount of calories weren’t bad enough, the effects of alcohol on fat loss are even more discouraging.

 When you drink alcohol, it takes over priority in your metabolism – over all other macronutrients – because technically speaking, alcohol is a toxin to your body.
 In order to try and metabolize and clear the alcohol from your body quickly, your body will focus primarily on that.
 Yes, this means that your body will stop burning fat, in order to metabolize alcohol first.

 Alcohol itself is not easily converted into fat like some will tell you.
 When alcohol is metabolized it becomes Acetyl-CoA.
 When Acetyl-CoA levels rise in the body, this signals the body that no sugar or fat needs to be burned.
 So instead of being a fat “storer”, alcohol is more of a fat-burning stopper.